ewei068/pokestar/README.md

 ### ⚡ Pokemon Commands

-**`/gacha <pokeball: string> <quantity?: int>`**: Roll the gacha to get a random Pokemon.
+**`/gacha`**: Roll the gacha to get a random Pokemon.
 You can use different Pokeballs to increase your chances of getting a rare Pokemon.
 Get Pokeballs at the `/pokemart`, daily rewards, or level rewards.

 **`/info <pokemonid: string>`**: Display info about a Pokemon, including its stats, EVs/IVs, and level progress.